unisonweb/unisonweb-org/src/data/blog/posts/2020-05-26-people-are-writing-unison-libraries-now/index.md

+---
+slug: people-are-writing-libraries
-# People are writing Unison libraries now
+title: People are writing Unison libraries now
+description: "It's exciting to see Unison gradually coming together, but even more exciting has been seeing people writing and publishing Unison code.
+I've been pretty busy reviewing pull requests to the Unison base libraries and there's already a lot of useful stuff there.
+Thanks to everyone who has contributed so far!"
+date: 2020-05-26
+authors: ["runar-bjarnason"]
+categories: ["news"]
+featuredImage: /media/thing14.svg
+---

-Today we released another Unison alpha milestone.
+Last week we released another Unison alpha milestone.
 This release has a [number of bugfixes and performance improvements](link to release notes). :rainbow::star:

 It's exciting to see Unison gradually coming together, but even more exciting has been seeing people writing and publishing Unison code.
 I've been pretty busy reviewing pull requests to the [Unison base libraries](http://github.com/unisonweb/base), and there's already a lot of useful stuff there.
 Thanks to everyone who has contributed so far!